grafana/grafana/docs/sources/administration/data-source-management/team_lbac.md

 **Scenario 1: One rule setup for each team**

-We have two teams, Team A and Team B. Loki access is setup with `Admin` roles to have `Admin` permission.
+We have two teams, Team A and Team B. Loki access is setup with `Admin` roles to have `Admin` permission only.

 - Team A has a rule `namespace="dev"`.

+- Team B has a rule `namespace="prod"`.

 A user that is part of Team A will have access to logs that match `namespace="dev"`.

-- Team B has a rule `namespace="prod"`.
 A user that is part of Team B will have access to logs that match `namespace="prod"`.

-**Scenario 2: One rule setup for a Team**

-We have two teams, Team A and Team B. Loki access is setup with `Editor`, `Viewer` roles to have `Query` permission.

-- Team A has a rule `namespace="dev"` configured.
-A user that is part of Team A will have access to logs that match `namespace="dev"`.

-- Team B does not have a rule configured for it.

-A user that is part of Team A and part of Team B will have access to logs that match `namespace="dev"`.

-A user that is not part of Team A and part of Team B, that is `Editor` or `Viewer` will have access to all logs (due to the query permission for the user).

-**Scenario 3: Multiple rules setup for one team**
+**Scenario 2: Multiple rules setup for one team**

 We have two teams, Team A and Team B. Loki access is setup with `Admin` roles having `Admin` permission.

 - Team A has rule `cluster="us-west-0", namespace="dev|prod"` configured.
- - A user that is only part of Team A will have access to logs that match `cluster="us-west-0"` `AND` (`namespace="dev" OR namespace="prod"`).

 - Team B has rule `cluster="us-west-0", namespace="!prod"` configured.

+A user that is only part of Team A will have access to logs that match `cluster="us-west-0" AND (namespace="dev" OR namespace="prod")`.

- - A user that is only part of Team B will have access to logs that match `cluster="us-west-0"` `AND` `namespace="!prod"`.
+A user that is only part of Team B will have access to logs that match `cluster="us-west-0" AND namespace!="prod"`.

-A user that is part of Team A and Team B will have access to logs that match `cluster="us-west-0" AND (namespace="dev" OR namespace="prod") OR (is this true?) (cluster="us-west-0" AND namespace="!prod")`.
+A user that is part of both Team A and Team B will have access to logs that match `cluster="us-west-0" AND (namespace="dev" OR namespace="prod") OR (is this true?) (cluster="us-west-0" AND namespace!="prod")`.

-A user that is not part of any Team with `Editor/Viewer` role will not have access to query any logs
+A user that is **not** part of any Team with `Editor/Viewer` role will not have access to query any logs.

+**Important**

-A user that is part of a Team with `Admin` role will only have access to that teams logs
+A `Admin` user that is part of a Team with will only have access to that teams logs

-A user that is not part of any Team with `Admin` role will have access to all logs
+A `Admin` user that is not part of any Team with `Admin` role will have access to all logs

-**Scenario 4: Two or more rules configured for a team**

-We have three teams, Team A, Team B and Team C. Team C is a new team and has no rules configured for it.
-Loki access is setup with `Editor` role having `Query` permission.

-Team A has a rule `namespace="dev"` configured.
-A user with `Editor` role has access to all logs.
-A user that is part of Team A without `Editor` role will get all logs that match `namespace="dev"`.

-Team B have two rules `namespace="dev"` and `namespace="prod"`.
-Team B, would be able to query all logs that match either `namespace="dev"` OR `namespace="prod"`.

-Team C have no rules.
-Team C has a user with an `Viewer`.
-Team C's `Editors`, will have access to query all logs.

-**Scenario 5: Rules that overlap**
+**Scenario 3: Rules that overlap**

 We have two teams, Team A and Team B.

-Team A has a rule `namespace="dev"`.
+- Team A has a rule `namespace="dev"`.

+- Team B has a rule `namespace!="dev"`.

 A user in Team A will have access to logs that match `namespace="dev"`.

-Team B has a rule `namespace!="dev"`.
 A user in Team b will have access to logs that match `namespace!="dev"`.

-> _NOTE:_ A user that is part of Team A and Team B will have access to logs that match `namespace="dev"` `OR` `namespace!="dev"`.
+> _NOTE:_ A user that is part of Team A and Team B will have access to all logs that match `namespace="dev"` `OR` `namespace!="dev"`.

+**Scenario 4: One rule setup for a Team**

+We have two teams, Team A and Team B. Loki access is setup with `Editor`, `Viewer` roles to have `Query` permission.

+- Team A has a rule `namespace="dev"` configured.

+- Team B does not have a rule configured for it.

+A user that is part of Team A will have access to logs that match `namespace="dev"`.

+A user that is part of Team A and part of Team B will have access to logs that match `namespace="dev"`.

+A user that is not part of Team A and part of Team B, that is `Editor` or `Viewer` will have access to all logs (due to the query permission for the user).

 ## Setting up Team LBAC rules